Lileo0/SFR-News-Project/README.md

 Consumers also typically fetch from the leader, but can be configured to do otherwise Follower replicas will fetch data from the leader in order to keep in sync.
 Once a leader has been defined and the followers are in sync that is called an in-sync replica set.

+## Exercise 4
+### Backend System and Database

+What happens if the microservice goes down and cannot process the messages from Kafka anymore?

+What happens if the microservice consumes the messages and goes down while processing the message?

+What happens when the microservice consumes the message but cannot write the event into the database as it is unavailable?

+Can you span a transaction across reading from Kafka and writing to the database?

+Why did you decide on the given database model (SQL, NoSQL like document store, column store, or graph database)?

+What guarantees does the database give you if you want to join different entities?

+Describe how the database scales (leader/follower, sharding/partitioning, ...) horizontally to multiple instances?